wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/WebFramework/Java/SpringSecurity-List.md

 - [2017-Spring Boot Security Jwt Authentication](https://www.devglan.com/spring-security/spring-boot-jwt-auth): In this post we will be securing our REST APIs with JWT(JSOn Web Token) authentication.
 We will be using spring boot maven based configuration to develop and secure our APIs with seperate API for signup and generate token.

+- [Securing Spring Boot with JWTs](https://auth0.com/blog/securing-spring-boot-with-jwts/): Learn how to set up a Spring Boot project using Java, and secure it with JWTs.

 # SSO

 - [2019-A Quick Guide to Using Keycloak with Spring Boot](https://www.baeldung.com/spring-boot-keycloak): In this article, we’ll cover the basics of setting up a Keycloak server, how to connect a Spring Boot application to it, and how to use it with Spring Security.